mysterymath/lcc6502/README.md

   "Programming Language C."
 * Atari 800 target.
 The compiler must produce output capable of running on an Atari 800.
 * C64 target.
-The computer must produce output capable of running on the Commodore 64.
+The compiler must produce output capable of running on the Commodore 64.
+* ROM-compatible.
+The compiler must produce output capable of running from ROM.
+* POSIX-like standard library.
+POSIX APIs are not provided, but the C standard library should behave broadly similar to how it would behave on a POSIX system, rather than the bare minimum allowed by the C89 standard.
 * Fast code.
 The output produced by the compiler should be within an order of magnitude as fast as that written by a human transliterating the C to equivalent assembly.
 Most high-level optimzations are left to the C author.